saloot/ADS2023/index.md

 * Practice the learned skills on different datasets to get more experience on different data problems.

 Overall, our main target is that we can conduct the whole workflow (e.g. from gathering/finding the dataset to pareparing it and then analyzing and reporting the results) in a confident smooth manner.

+## Prerequisites
+* Familiarity with statistics and basics of data science
+* Knowledge of programming in Python, NumPy and Pandas (homeworks can be done in R as well, but we cannot help with any bugs along the way).
+* Having worked with Google Colab before would be a plus!

 ## Reading Material
 There is no required textbook for this course.
 But the students are expected to go over the material that is introduced along the way during the course.